congcoi123/tenio-common/CHECKLIST.md

 ## CHECK LIST

 ### Before creating a new Pull Request (PR)
-- [x] Implements test cases and make sure the *Coverage* covers more than 50% the soure code
+- [x] Implements test cases and make sure the *Coverage* covers more than 50% the source code
-- [x] Writes *java-docs* for every classes, public methods, important variables
+- [x] Writes *java-docs* for every classes, public methods, enumeration values, open-module, important variables
 - [x] Executes command *mvn clean install* to run the *checkstyle* process

 ### Before updating to new version